The author is a great enthusiast of swimming and his passion has driven him to explore many such places in the city.

 - Death Toll: 1 Million

 Following the partition of British India into Pakistan and India, some 15 million people found themselves stranded in the 'wrong' part of the land, Hindus in Pakistani territory and Muslims in Indian territory.
-Thus began the greatest international migration in history with Muslims migrating towards eastern and western wings of the newly formed state of Pakistan and Hindus crossing over to India.
+Thus began the greatest international migration in history with Muslims migrating towards the eastern and western wings of the newly formed state of Pakistan and Hindus crossing over to India.

 1. From Rural China to Urban Centers